minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

        i8* bitcast (i32* @Y to i8*)
     ], section "llvm.metadata"

-If a global variable appears in the ``@llvm.used`` list, then the compiler, assembler, and linker are required to treat the symbol as if there is a reference to the global that it cannot see.
+If a symbol appears in the ``@llvm.used`` list, then the compiler, assembler, and linker are required to treat the symbol as if there is a reference to the symbol that it cannot see (which is why they have to be named).
 For example, if a variable has internal linkage and no references other than that from the ``@llvm.used`` list, it cannot be deleted.
 This is commonly used to represent references from inline asms and other things the compiler cannot "see", and corresponds to "``attribute((used))``" in GNU C.

 On some targets, the code generator must emit a directive to the assembler or object file to prevent the assembler and linker from molesting the symbol.

+.. _gv_llvmcompilerused:

 The '``llvm.compiler.used``' Global Variable
 --------------------------------------------